High Risk Program

 Our Evaluation Process

-After we carefully consider your medical and family history, we create a personalized cancer risk profile to help guide you as you make decisions about your care.
-We discuss all possible options for risk reduction, including close surveillance with regular clinical evaluation and examination, risk-reducing medications (chemoprevention), or preventive (prophylactic) surgery.
-We may also refer you for genetic counseling and possible testing.
+The first step is to create a personalized cancer risk profile.
+To do this, we carefully consider your medical and family history.
+This profile will help guide you as you make decisions about your care.
+There are several approaches to reduce your risk and we will discuss all of them with you.
+The options include close surveillance with regular clinical evaluation and examination; risk-reducing medications (chemoprevention); and preventive (prophylactic) surgery.
+We can also recommend lifestyle changes, such as stopping smoking or losing weight.
+We may refer you for genetic counseling and possible testing.

 Personalized, Multidisciplinary Care